Epilepsy & Seizures

 When asked about their feelings during the events, people with eyelid myoclonia and absences are often unable to explain the feeling, but admit it is rather relieving or pleasant.

 Headache and eyelid myoclonia.
-Ictal headache has been associated with eyelid myoclonia in only 1 report (34).
+Ictal headache has been associated with eyelid myoclonia in only one report (38).

 Eyelid myoclonia is highly resistant to treatment, occurring many times per day, often without apparent absences, and even without demonstrable photosensitivity.
-Generalized tonic-clonic seizures and absence status may be unavoidable in adult life, either as the result of accumulating precipitating factors, or more often, due to inappropriate medication (71; 72).
-In Jeavons syndrome, neuropsychological evaluations of patients showed that performance was below average on measures of global IQ, processing speed and rote, verbal learning coupled with average nonverbal reasoning, and sustained attention (41).
+Generalized tonic-clonic seizures and absence status may be unavoidable in adult life, either as the result of accumulating precipitating factors, or more often, due to inappropriate medication (83; 84).
+Neuropsychological evaluations of patients showed that performance was below average on measures of global IQ, processing speed and rote, verbal learning coupled with average nonverbal reasoning, and sustained attention (45).
 There was also evidence of impaired higher-level verbal reasoning.
 Although global IQ ranged from low average to borderline impaired, no participant could be accurately described as impaired or having intellectual disability given the consistently average performance noted on some higher-order tasks, including nonverbal reasoning.
 A patient with eyelid myoclonia with absences showed significantly higher impulsivity compared to healthy controls and those with juvenile myoclonic epilepsy, and impulsivity was higher in those treated with levetiracetam (67).

 Eyelid myoclonia with absences is a generalized epileptic seizure with generalized multiple spike-and-slow-wave discharges that may be of higher amplitude in the anterior or posterior regions.